by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 Oregon's paid sick time law allows employers to choose from two different options when determining how employees can attain sick time off hours.
 To save some time, check out our Oregon Sick Leave Policy Samples.

 Both methods can actually be used within the same organization to cover different employee classifications or categories of employees.
-For example, you can use the accrual method outlined below for part-time staff, and the front-loaded method for full-timers.
+For example, an employer can use the accrual method outlined below for part-time staff, and the front-loaded method for full-timers.
 As long as the distinctions are uniform and don't impact requirements, Oregon's sick leave law allows for flexibility in calculation rules.

 1. The Accrual Method

-The accrual method skips the need for prorating because hours accumulate as your employees work.
+The accrual method skips the need for prorating because hours accumulate as employees work.
 Using this calculation-based method to accrue time off, eligible employees must be given one hour of sick time per 30 hours worked (which equates to about 1 & 1/3 hours for every 40 hours worked).

 Choosing this method, the accrual of sick time off begins on the first day of an employee's employment and is applicable whether the eligible employee is full-time or part-time.

-Once the accrued 40-hour minimum is reached, an employer can either choose to stop adding sick time hours or continue if the sick time policy is more generous than the minimum amount the law requires (using the state required calculation above would add up to about 70 hours in a given year for a full time employee).
+Once the accrued 40-hour minimum is reached, an employer can either choose to stop adding sick time hours or continue if the sick time policy is more generous than the minimum amount the law requires (using the state-required calculation above would add up to about 70 hours in a given year for a full-time employee).

 2. The Front-Loaded Method